Singapore LNG Terminal, Jurong Island, Singapore

 The contract to provide project management consultancy services in support of the development of the terminal was given to Foster Wheeler Asia Pacific.

-WorleyParson provided the basis for design and front-end engineering design.
-The scope of work also included the development of the EPC contractor tender documents along with their subsequent assessment and recommendations for selection.
+WorleyParson supplied the basis for design and front-end engineering design.
+The scope of work also included the development of the EPC contractor tender documents, along with their subsequent assessment and recommendations for selection.

 Singapore LNG supply contract

 In 2008, BG Singapore Gas Marketing was selected as LNG aggregator for Singapore.
-As aggregator, BG will aggregate demand for regasified LNG from all end-users in Singapore and aims at 3mtpa LNG supply starting from 2013.
+As aggregator, BG aggregates demand for regasified LNG from all end-users in Singapore and aimed at 3mtpa LNG supply starting from 2013.

 The companies are Senoko Energy, PowerSeraya, Tuas Power Generation, SembCorp Cogen, Keppel Merlimau Cogen and Island Power Company.